Days of Glory (2006 film)

 Days of Glory (Indigènes, lit.
 'Natives'; بلديون) is a 2006 French war film directed by Rachid Bouchareb.
 The cast includes Sami Bouajila, Jamel Debbouze, Samy Naceri, Roschdy Zem, Mélanie Laurent and Bernard Blancan.

-The film deals with the contribution of North African soldiers to the Free French Forces during the Second World War and with the discrimination against them.
-The film's release contributed to a partial recognition of the pension rights of soldiers from former French possessions by the French government.
+The film explores the contributions of North African soldiers to the Free French Forces during World War II and the discrimination they faced.
+The film's release contributed to the French government's partial recognition of the pension rights of soldiers from the former French colonial empire.

-Cast members Jamel Debbouze, Samy Naceri, Roschdy Zem, Sami Bouajila and Bernard Blancan all won the Prix d'interprétation masculine at the 2006 Cannes Film Festival for their performances, and the film won the François Chalais Prize.
+Cast members Jamel Debbouze, Samy Naceri, Roschdy Zem, Sami Bouajila and Bernard Blancan all won the Cannes Film Festival Award for Best Actor at the 2006 Cannes Film Festival for their performances, and the film won the François Chalais Prize.
 It was also nominated for the Academy Award for Best Foreign Language Film.

 Plot

-In French North Africa in 1943 large numbers of men from France's overseas possessions have been recruited into the French First Army of the Free French Forces to fight alongside the other Allies against Nazi Germany and liberate France from occupation.
-The army consists mainly of pieds-noirs, soldiers of mostly European descent, and indigènes of African descent, including Algerians, Moroccans (known as goumiers), and troops from Sub-Sahara Africa (known as Senegalese Tirailleurs).
+In French North Africa in 1943, large numbers of men from the colonial empire have been recruited into the French 1st Army of Free France to fight alongside the other Allies against Nazi Germany and liberate occupied France.
+The army consists mainly of pieds-noirs (European colonists) and indigènes of African descent, including Algerians, Moroccans (known as goumiers), and the Senegalese Tirailleurs.

-Saïd, an impoverished goat herder, joins the 7th Algerian Tirailleurs Regiment wiih other Algerians including Messaoud, who wants to marry and settle in France, and the literate Corporal Abdelkader, who seeks equality for the indigenous Algerians.
+Saïd, an impoverished goatherd, joins the 7th Algerian Tirailleurs Regiment with other Algerians, including Messaoud, who wants to marry and settle in France, and the literate Corporal Abdelkader, who seeks equality for the indigenous Algerians.
 Two Moroccans also join, and Yassir's aim is to gain enough war booty so his brother Larbi can afford to marry.

-The men train in lend-lease American uniforms under Sergeant Martinez, a battle-hardened pied-noir.
-They deploy to Italy where their first mission is to capture a heavily-defended mountain.
+The men train in lend-lease U.S. Army M1943 uniforms under Sergeant Martinez, a battle-hardened pied-noir.
+They deploy to Italy, where their first mission is to capture a heavily defended mountain.
 Their French commanding officer is using them as cannon fodder to identify artillery targets and the colonial troops suffer heavy casualties.
-The colonel tells a French war correspondent "today was a great victory for the Free French Forces".
+The colonel tells a French war correspondent, "Today was a great victory for the Free French Forces".

-The regiment is embarked for Operation Dragoon to liberate southern France.
-When a French cook refuses to give tomatoes to indigènes soldiers, mutiny is narrowly averted by Martinez and the company captain.
+The regiment is embarked for Operation Dragoon to liberate Provence.
+When a French cook refuses to give tomatoes to indigènes, mutiny is narrowly averted by Martinez and the company captain.
 Arriving in Marseille, the colonial troops are greeted as heroes.
 Messaoud meets and courts Irène, a French woman, promising to write and return to her.
 She promises to wait for him so they can marry.

-When Saïd becomes Martinez's orderly, the other soldiers call him "girlie" and tease him with accusations he's gay.
+When Saïd becomes Martinez's orderly, the other soldiers call him 'girlie' and tease him with accusations he's gay.
 When he snaps and threatens Messaoud at knifepoint, Abdelkader intervenes.
-Saïd relents, but expresses frustration with their segregated world.
-Saïd drinks with Martinez, and comments on his family photograph that reveals both men have an Arab mother.
+Saïd relents, but expresses frustration with their racial segregation.
+Saïd drinks with Martinez and comments on his family photograph, which reveals that both men have an Arab mother.
 Martinez threatens to kill him if he reveals that secret.